 Datasets

-The mapped reads for the RNA-seq data from gEUVADIS project are obtained from gEUVADIS project web site (http://geuvadis.org/).
-The RNA-seq mapped reads from the GTex project are obtained from dbGAP portal.
-We used only the RNA-seq datasets from whole blood tissue to create signal profiles.
-The structural variant panel and genotypes are obtained from the 1000 Genomes Project.
-The very low frequency SVs may introduce bias since they can uniquely identify and individual.
-In order to get around this bias, we removed the SVs whose minimum genotype frequency is larger than 0.01.
-Also, we extended the genotype dataset by re-sampling 1000 Genomes deletion dataset and created genotype data for 10,000 simulated individuals.
+The mapped reads for the RNA-Seq data from the GEUVADIS project were obtained from the GEUVADIS project website (http://geuvadis.org/).
+The RNA-Seq mapped reads from the GTEx project were obtained from the dbGAP portal.
+We used only the RNA-Seq datasets from whole blood tissue to create signal profiles.
+The structural variant panel and genotypes were obtained from the 1,000 Genomes Project.
+Very low frequency SVs may introduce bias since they can uniquely identify an individual.
+In order to get around this bias, we removed the SVs of which the minimum genotype frequency was larger than 0.01.
+In addition, we extended the genotype dataset by re-sampling the 1,000 Genomes deletion dataset and created genotype data for 10,000 simulated individuals.

-We have utilized randomized datasets for comparison of predictability with real data.
+We utilized randomized datasets to compare predictability with real data.
 In order to create randomized data, we shuffled the signal profiles circularly.
-This way, the association between the SV genotypes and signal profiles are randomized.
+In this way, the association between the SV genotypes and signal profiles were randomized.

 Figure Legends

 Figure 1: Illustration of the attack scenario. a) The adversary starts the attack with a signal profile dataset(S).
-This dataset contains, for each individual, a genome-wide signal profile and also sensitive information, e.g., HIV status.
-The names are anonymized into IDs as shown in blue shaded column.
+This dataset contains a genome-wide signal profile and also sensitive information (e.g., HIV status) for each individual.
+The names are anonymized into IDs as shown in the blue shaded column.
 The adversary uses an SV panel (pS) in the attack.
 This panel can be obtained from outside (1) or the adversary can use the genome-wide signal profiles to discover the panel (2), as denoted by the shaded red arrows.
-She then genotypes the SVs (3) in the panel and builds the genotyped SVs dataset (G). b) The adversary acquires an SV panel (pG) and genotype dataset (G) which contains genotypes of the SVs in the panel for a large number of individuals.
-In order to link the genotyped SV dataset (G) to the SV genotype dataset, the adversary compares her SV panel (pS) to the SV panel (pG).
+The adversary then genotypes the SVs (3) in the panel and builds the dataset for genotyped SVs (G). b) The adversary acquires an SV panel (pG) and genotype dataset G, which contains the genotypes of the SVs in the panel for a large number of individuals.
+In order to link the genotyped SV dataset (G) to the SV genotype dataset, the adversary compares their SV panel (pS) to the SV panel (pG).
 For the matching SVs, the adversary compares the genotypes.
-The individuals in G that have good matches with respect to genotype distance are linked to signal profile individuals, as indicated by the matching of the colored columns.
-This linking reveals the HIV status of the individuals in genotype dataset. c) Example of a large deletion in NA12878 individual and how it affects signal profiles.
-70kb long region is deleted in NA12878 individual and the decrease in signal profiles show the loss of signal along the deletion. d) The schematic representation of large and small deletions and how they are manifested in signal profiles.
-The large deletions show a large decrease in the signal profiles while small deletions have much smaller footprints.
+The individuals in G who have good matches with respect to genotype distance are linked to signal profile individuals, as indicated by the matching of colored columns.
+This linking reveals the HIV status of the individuals in the genotype dataset. c) This example shows a large deletion in the NA12878 individual and how it affects signal profiles.
+A 70kb long region is deleted in the NA12878 individual and the decrease in signal profiles show the loss of signal along the deletion. d) This schematic shows large and small deletions and how they are manifested in signal profiles.
+The large deletions show a large decrease in the signal profiles, while the small deletions have much smaller footprints.